Three Days Two Nights in Girardot

 Girardot to Bogota

 Without the pre-assigned seat, we chose to sit in the centre.
-Strangely though, the bus departed 5 minutes early at 12:10 than the scheduled time.
-Without air-cond in the bus, it was quite warm when it stopped at a few other small stations including Melgar and also Fusagasugá terminal to get the other passengers.
+Strangely though, the bus departed 5 minutes earlier at 12:10 than the scheduled time.
+Without air-conditioning in the bus, it was quite warm when it stopped at a few other small stations including Melgar and also Fusagasugá terminal to get the other passengers.

 Cootransfusa Bus from Girardot to Bogota

 Before reaching Fusagasugá terminal, we took the Sumapaz tunnel.
-I was sat next to the window, and while breathing in the air, I felt like it contained lesser oxygen the further we got inside the tunnel and I almost hyperventilated during that 3.9km drive.
+I sat next to the window, and while breathing in the air, I felt like it contained less oxygen the further we got inside the tunnel and I almost hyperventilated during that 3.9 km drive.

 Sumapaz tunnel

-When we arrived at Terminal Salitre, we tried our luck again for the Yellow fever vaccines, but there’re just so many people in the clinic.
-We’ll have to come back again on Sunday morning sometimes in the future.
+When we arrived at Terminal Salitre, we tried our luck again for the Yellow fever vaccines, but there were just so many people in the clinic.
+We’ll have to come back again on Sunday morning sometime in the future.

-When we asked him, he said it’s the extra charges picking up passengers from the terminal.
-But seriously, it wasn’t our first time taking the taxi from the same place, same time.
-I think he took advantage of us being talkative and friendly to him, and because he stopped us next to a busy road, we couldn’t argue more with him
+When we asked him, he said it was the extra charge for picking up passengers from the terminal.
+But seriously, it wasn’t our first time taking a taxi from the same place, at the same time.
+I think he took advantage of us being talkative and friendly to him, and because he stopped us next to a busy road, we couldn’t argue more with him.

 Travel Date: 07th ~ 09th October 2018